glycerine/greenpack/README.md

 * b) de-duplication of pointers and interfaces allows serialization of repeated/shared pointers efficiently.

 NB: de-duplication is only available for `EncodeMsg` / `DecodeMsg` based on a Writer/Reader stream.
 The `MarshalMsg`/`UnmarshalMsg` API doesn't have a place to store the deduplication state, so at the moment de-dup from a []byte isn't supported.
-This isn't a huge limitation as it is trivial to turn a []byte into a stream if need be.
+This isn't a huge limitation as it is trivial to turn a `[]byte` into a stream if need be.
+For example, use `w := msgp.NewWriter(bytes.NewBuffer(by))` to get a writer that wraps the `by []byte`.

 greenpack: a serialization convention for msgpack2; adds field versioning and type annotation.
 ==========